(i) The EWP was designed and built to the high electrical safety standard, Australian Standards Category III AS4024.

-Numerous cables support the platform, each with a break-tested load five (5) times that of the Safe Working Load (SWL) of the platform.
+Numerous cables support the platform, each break-test rated to a load five (5) times that of the Maximum Rated Capacity (MRC) of the platform.
 In the rare event of a cable failing, the remaining cables would safely support the load.

-No, not if the Safe Working Load (SWL) is going to be exceeded.
+No, not if the Maximum Rated Capacity (MRC) is going to be exceeded.
 However the EWP makes it easy to place and remove a pit bridge on wheels that would support the weight required for a drive-over operation, such as workshop forklift.

-The “standard” EWP is designed to carry a Safe Working Load (SWL) of 900kg.
+The “standard” EWP is designed to carry a Maximum Rated Capacity (MRC) of 900kg.
 This would allow up to 3 personnel and a toolbox or vehicle components (eg differentials or a gearbox) to be supported.

 Two (2) alarms are activated when the hydraulic system is in use; an audible alarm and a flashing light.